joist-framework/joist/packages/component/README.md

 ### Async Component State

-component state can be set asynchronously.
+Component state can be set asynchronously.
+This means that you can pass a Promise to `setState` and `patchState`.

 ```TS
 import { component, State, JoistElement, get } from '@joist/component';